Updated: 10 September 2021

 Usually for long haul flights, I have with me:

-What's on my long haul flight essentials list
+My long haul flight essentials list

-#1 Neck pillow
+#1 Neck Pillow

-I’m currently using the MLVOC Travel Pillow.
 It’s super comfy memory foam and you can wrap it around your neck and clasp it shut so it never slides from under you and lands on the guy behind you…(oops)!

 I’ve always been a bit of a germaphobe (even before pandemic life!).
 I once read an article where they interviewed a flight attendant and she said you’d be surprised how often they actually wash blankets (it was not a good surprise).